jake-chipps/friendometer/_docs/guides/ledger-guide.md

 have to go above the LEDs and around on the right.
 I made the decision to have one continuous line connect all of the negatives of the LEDs and then go to ground on the Circuit Playground Express.
-I made certain that I identified which lines were positive by using red and which were negative by using blue.
+I made certain that I identified which lines were positive by using red, and which were negative by using blue.
 I also indicated polarity using a + and - on the drawing.

 ![circuit diagram completed](../guides/guide-resources/lap-circuit-diagram-complete.png)